aravinthkumar/replication-test-app/README.md

 # replication-test-app
-An I/O Intensive application to measure performance.
+An I/O Intensive application to measure performance using various runtime.